denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # Install the following python packages and modules:
 sudo apt-get install python
+sudo apt-get install python-pip
+#
+# The following 4 modules can be installed with a single line, allows compliance with version recommendations.
-sudo apt-get install python-pip sudo pip install ipaddr sudo pip install mock sudo pip install requests sudo pip install configparser
+# sudo pip install ipaddr
+# sudo pip install mock
+# sudo pip install requests
+# sudo pip install configparser
+# The file is at the root of the DenyHosts repository. :
+pip install requirements.txt
+#
 ###############################################
 # Think of the editor, need to be confirmed ! #
 ###############################################